Total Quality Control

 Organizations, for example, ask customers for feedback on their products and services.
 Use what you’ve learnt from the comments to make your product or service even better.

 Employee participation is critical in organisations that use Total Quality Control management.
 Those who working on the front lines often have the solutions to issues and suggestions for how to make things better.

 There is a strategy to everything.
 There are steps that lead the way in each operation, whether it’s hiring people or baking cookies.
 TQC organisations examine process stages, fine-tune them, and look for ways to eliminate superfluous procedures that save time and money.
 Use high-quality technologies to generate a visual representation of internal processes, for example.

 Most businesses have several departments or areas of expertise, but they all have processes in place to support the ultimate product delivery.
 Total Quality Control – managed organisations combine these internal processes to produce a streamlined process.

-This is accomplished by cultivating a culture that recognises and values how quality is established and attained.
+This is done via the development of a culture that recognizes and appreciates the processes through which excellence is created and achieved.
 Create training for all workers that teaches quality principles and emphasises why they are there in the first place – the organization’s vision and goal.

 5. Approach to Strategic Planning